JyTey2004/EnterpriseDataHub-BE-API/README.md

 # MockPRS API

+## Description
+This API will be able to fetch the data from the database and return the response in JSON format.
+This API is created using Python Flask and deployed in remote desktop for my instance.
+If the record is not found, the data will be inserted into the database and return the response in JSON format.

+## Overview
   1. Schema Creation which contains the EDH data using mysql to store the data.
      1. More configuration details in [app](app/__init__.py)
      2. Schema Creation Script [modals](app/modals)